Rethink-JS/rt-smooth-scroll/README.md

 Add the script to your page.
 With no configuration provided, `rt-smooth-scroll` will:

-- Enable itself automatically
+- Activate itself automatically (if you didn’t explicitly opt out)
-- Apply recommended default settings to `<body>`
 - Load Lenis from CDN
 - Create a root smooth scroll instance
 - Expose the global API